 Workforce Readiness, Redefined

 The past year saw a huge increase in the adoption of contactless procedures, from remote work to contactless clock-ins to online ordering.
 In many cases, this meant learning new ways of engaging in day-to-day work.
 In 2019, you might have been a front of house server; today, you’re running deliveries for the restaurant’s ghost kitchen.
+That’s what we mean when we say workforce readiness has been redefined.

 As a result of these new realities, companies have had to provide costly resources, training, and support to their employees.
 Mobile apps and cross-training have become more important than ever, both internally for workforce management but also externally for attracting and keeping customers.
 These are trends that continue today, and which aren’t likely to let up anytime soon – if ever.
 Norms and expectations have changed.